-These vent stacks play a critical role in carrying the steam pipes that transport the steam from the condenser and turbines.
+These vent stacks play a critical role in carrying the steam pipes that transport the steam from the condenser and turbines and required complex concrete support beam repair work.

 Regular assessment of concrete and appropriate ongoing repair and protection is essential to enhance the lifespan of any concrete structure.